 Two Chinese military planes enter Taiwan's ADIZ

-Taiwan's Air Force responded by scrambling planes and deploying air missile defense systems to monitor the Chinese aircraft, in addition to issuing radio warnings until the PLA planes left the area, the MND said.
+The Air Force responded by scrambling fighter jets to monitor the Chinese aircraft, issuing radio warnings and mobilizing air defense assets until the planes left the ADIZ, it added.

 On Sept.
 17, 2020, the ministry established a section on its official website detailing the movements of Chinese military planes near Taiwan.

 An ADIZ is an airspace over land or water in which the identification, location and control of aircraft is performed in the interest of national security.